BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 - Fit a per-scaler and normalize the features from the transformations and HOG extraction
 - Split up data into randomized training and test sets thanks to the ```train_test_split()``` method

-### Training phase
+---
+#### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The final model was based on a Linear SVM Classifier.
+SPECIFICATION :  The final model was based on a Linear SVM Classifier.
 The training phase was successfully passed with a 99.25% of accuracy in the test set in less than 60 seconds.
 The SVM performs very well in image classification issues so we didn't need to try other different models.

 As it can be seen, we stay with the default parameters of the SVM (gamma or C)